top of page

 Our Objective

-PAACT’s objective is to strengthen the human-animal bond by empowering pet owners with the tools, knowledge, and compassionate support they need to provide responsible, sustainable care.
-Through proactive intervention, direct rehoming support, and community-driven initiatives, we aim to prevent unnecessary shelter surrenders, reduce pet overpopulation, and promote animal welfare across Southern Alberta.
+PAACT’s objective is to strengthen and protect the human-animal bond by empowering pet owners with the tools, knowledge, and compassionate support they need to provide responsible, sustainable care.
+We advocate for the well-being of pets, their families, and the stray and feral populations who often have no one to speak for them.
+Through proactive intervention, direct home-to-home rehoming, community-driven initiatives, and quality-of-life improvements, we work to prevent animal suffering, reduce shelter intake, safeguard the human-animal bond, and foster resilient, compassionate communities across Southern Alberta.

 Why It Matters: